leekelleher/umbraco-cloud-toolkit/README.md

 ##### Command-line utility

-A command-line utility to set-up a local git repository for an Umbraco-as-a-Service project.
+A command-line utility to set-up a local git repository for an Umbraco Cloud project.

 The application will clone the Development environment, then add remote repository references for the Staging and Live environments.

-    // compiles against Umbraco v7.2.8

 ---

 ### References

 This version can be found at https://github.com/leekelleher/umbraco-cloud-toolkit

 ### License

-Copyright &copy; 2014 Lee Kelleher, Umbrella Inc Ltd<br/>
+Copyright &copy; 2014 Lee Kelleher, Umbrella Inc Ltd

-This project is licensed under [MIT](http://opensource.org/licenses/MIT).

-Please see [LICENSE](LICENSE.md) for further details.
+This project is licensed under [MIT](http://opensource.org/licenses/MIT), please see [LICENSE](LICENSE.md) for further details.